 Pulse Width Modulation (PWM): Few microcontrollers have a true analog voltage output (though the MKR1000 does), but most have a set of pins connected to an internal oscillator that can produce a pseudo-analog voltage using PWM.
 This is how the analogWrite() function in Arduino works.

 Universal Asynchronous Receiver/Transmitter (UART): Asynchronous serial communication is managed by a Universal Asynchronous Receiver/Transmitter, or UART, inside the processor.
 The UART pins are usually attached to internal hardware interrupts that can interrupt the program flow when new serial data arrives, so you never miss a byte.
 It’s possible to manage serial communication in software alone, but at high speeds, you’ll see more errors.

 Synchronous Serial: SPI and I2C: Most microcontrollers also have dedicated modules in the processor to handle the two most common forms of synchronous serial communication.

-The Serial-Peripheral Interface (SPI) bus has four dedicated pins: Master In, Slave Out (MISO); Master Out, Slave In (MOSI); Serial Clock (SCK) and Chip Select (CS).
+The Serial-Peripheral Interface (SPI) bus has four dedicated pins: Serial Data Out (SDO), also called Controller In, Peripheral Out (CIPO); Serial Data In (SDI), or Controller Out, Peripheral In (COPI); Serial Clock (SCK) and Chip Select (CS).
 Many miccrocontrollers are programmed via SPI through an In-Circuit Serial Programming header (ICSP) as well.